 A trade mark is registered in the register of trade marks and service marks if:

-- the decision to register a trade mark has not been appealed or the applicant’s right to the published trade mark has not been contested or the note specified in subsection 411(1) of the Trade Marks Act has not been submitted to the Patent Office within two months from the reception of the notification of registration of the trade mark or
+- the decision to register a trade mark has not been appealed or the applicant’s right to the published trade mark has not been contested or the note specified in subsection 411(1) of the Trade Marks Act has not been submitted to the Patent Office within two months from the publication of the notification of trade mark registration;

-- regardless of the appeal or the contestation, the decision to register a trade mark and the applicant’s right for the published trade mark remain in force and information concerning payment of the state fee, a unique reference number shall be used – the applicant receives it from the Patent Office to his or her e-mail address after the expiry of the opposition period.
+- regardless of the appeal or the contestation, the decision to register a trade mark and the applicant’s right for the published trade mark remain in force.

+Upon paying the state fee, a unique reference number shall be used – the applicant receives it from the Patent Office to his or her e-mail address after the expiry of the opposition period.
 The state fee must be paid by the due date.
-If the state fee is not paid, the application is considered withdrawn, the applicant requesting legal protection for a trade mark has the right to request that processing be resumed if acts required by law have not been carried out due to force majeure or another impediment unforeseen by the applicant or a representative of the applicant.
-It has to be kept in mind that the request for the processing to be resumed can be filed within six months after the due date for the act that was not carried out.
+If the state fee is not paid, the application is deemed to be withdrawn.
+The applicant has the right to request the resumption of processing if acts required by law have not been carried out due to force majeure or another impediment unforeseen by the applicant or his/her representative.
+A request for resumption of the processing can be filed within 6 months from the due date for the act that was not carried out.

-If the trade mark is registered, all data on the registration set out in the subsection 48 (2) of the Trade Marks Act will be entered into the register and published in an official publication of the Patent Office.
+If the trade mark is registered, all registration details set out in subsection 48 (2) of the Trade Marks Act will be entered in the register and published in the Official Gazette of the Patent Office.

 After registration of the trade mark, the Patent Office issues an electronic trade mark certificate to the proprietor within 20 working days.

 Upon application by the proprietor of the trade mark, the Patent Office issues a copy of the electronic trade mark certificate in paper form within 20 working days of submission of the application, but not before the payment of the required state fee.